Artist

 Time for Blackburn

-Dunstable, England, United KingdomSome of Grapefruit's most popular tracks include Dear Delilah, Another Game, Deep Water, Elevator, Yesterday's Sunshine.
-Listen to these songs and discover more from their extensive catalog.
+Grapefruit's most-played tracks include Dear Delilah, Another Game, Deep Water, Elevator, Yesterday's Sunshine.
+Listen to these songs and explore more from their catalog on this page.

 British psychedelic rock band founded in 1967 in London and disbanded in 1969; briefly reforming in 1971.
 John Lennon named the band after an art book by Yoko Ono.
-The Beatles were closely involved in...
+The Beatles were closely involved in their early career, signing them to Apple Publish...
 Read the full biography on this page.

-You can find Grapefruit vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Grapefruit vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Grapefruit